Purpose of the Transition IEP Planning Meeting

 Helping Students Participate in the IEP Process

 Students who have not participated in their IEP meetings often view the IEP process with fear or mistrust.
 They may perceive goals as being arbitrarily imposed.
 Students who participate in the IEP process are more committed to working on the IEP goals.
+Here are steps to prepare a student to participate appropriately in their IEP process:

 1. Explain what the process is and obtain a commitment from the student to participate.

-2. Describe an IEP meeting and demonstrate how to participate by role playing with the student.
+2. Describe an IEP meeting and demonstrate how to participate by role-playing with the student.

-3. Help the student to do a self inventory.
+3. Help the student to do a self-inventory.
 Teach the student to plan for the conference just like you do.
 The student could fill out a simple form that includes important information.

 As part of the inventory, have the student list: